-- Appoint the Affirmative Action Officer or designee and include accountability for the administration of the office's Affirmative Action Plan in his or her position description. - Take action, if needed, on complaints of discrimination and discriminatory harassment. - Issue a statement affirming the office's commitment to affirmative action and equal employment opportunity and ensure the statement is shared with all employees. - Make decisions and changes in policies, procedures or physical accommodations as needed to implement effective affirmative action in the office. - Actively promote equal employment opportunity and incorporate diversity and inclusion principles in annual business plans, strategic plan, and the office's mission. - Notify all contractors and sub-contractors with the office of their affirmative action responsibilities.

-- Enforce equal employment opportunity in affirmative and non-affirmative hiring decisions reviewed in the hiring process. - Require that all office deputies, managers, and supervisors include responsibility statements for the supporting affirmative action, equal opportunity, diversity, and/or cultural responsiveness in their position descriptions and annual objectives. - Comply with the state-wide and office anti-discrimination and anti-harassment policies.
+- Appoint the Affirmative Action Officer and include accountability for the administration of the office's Affirmative Action Plan in his or her position description. - Take action, if needed, on complaints of discrimination and discriminatory harassment. - Issue a statement affirming the office's commitment to affirmative action and equal employment opportunity and ensure the statement is shared with all employees. - Make decisions and changes in policies, procedures, or physical accommodations as needed to implement effective affirmative action in the office. - Actively promote equal employment opportunity and incorporate diversity and inclusion principles in annual business plans, strategic plans, and the office's mission. - Notify all contractors and sub-contractors with the office of their affirmative action responsibilities. - Enforce equal employment opportunity in affirmative and non-affirmative hiring decisions reviewed in the hiring process. - Require that all office deputies, managers, and supervisors include responsibility statements to support affirmative action, equal opportunity, diversity, and/or cultural responsiveness in their position descriptions and annual objectives. - Comply with state-wide and office anti-discrimination and anti-harassment policies.

-The Attorney General is accountable directly to the Governor and indirectly to the Commissioner of MMB for affirmative action matters.
+The Attorney General is accountable for affirmative action matters.